-If you would like more information on these laws, recent updates regarding intellectual property regulations, the regulatory structure, registration requirements or any other matter concerning your IP rights, New Horizons Global Partners can provide strategic consulting and legal assistance.
+If you would like more information on these laws, recent updates regarding intellectual property regulations, the regulatory structure, registration requirements or any other matter concerning your IP rights, Horizons can provide strategic consulting and legal assistance.

 China’s Laws on Patents